PintoGideon/notes/Javascript/ObjectOriented.md

 When the increment function is called, the this inside the function is set to user1.
 However, the this inside function add1 is set to the window object.
-The arrow function has it's this assignment lexically scoped.
+The arrow function has it's this assignment lexically bound.

 Now we can do the following the above code